 These press-in splined wheel studs can be used on most Subarus that utilize OEM M12x1.25 press-in splined wheel studs, like the BRZ/FR-S/86 - both front and rear.
 These 3.0" long studs come with yellow zinc plating for corrosion protection.
 Designed to work with our M12-1.25 thread pitch lug nuts, which are sold separately.
 These will work with up to 15mm hub-centric spacers, or no spacer at all.
-This catalog entry is for A SINGLE WHEEL STUD ONLY.
+This catalog entry is for A SET OF FIVE WHEEL STUDS.

 Why are longer wheel studs preferred?